+Boundary

+Theme Representation Natural England Commentary

+Desirability:

-Boundary Boundary Theme Representations Natural England Commentary be attributed less weight and does not affect qualities of the land.
-Desirability: Land is an Area of Great Landscape Value (AGLV), and designating as AONB would provide the future security and permanence that a statutory national designation provides.
+Land is an Area of Great Landscape Value (AGLV), and designating as AONB would provide the future security and permanence that a statutory national designation provides.
 Bringing this area into the AONB would bring with it benefits from additional protection from Permitted Development Rights, ensuring any future development can be managed to ensure it does not conflict with the purposes of the AONB designation.
 Management schemes and regulation of the wider land should be consistent, given the similar characteristics of this area and adjacent proposed extension.
 Exclusion may well result in detrimental outcomes to land management, biodiversity and the wider area.
 It would be logical to include the parcel at the very least to avoid any such risks.
 Given the size of this area, coupled with the already Natural England proposed swathe of land to the north, opportunities for AONB-related business and tourism could be extensive.
-Adding to the Surrey Hills Enterprises could support more local
+Adding to the Surrey Hills Enterprises could support more local businesses and land management.

+Boundary: